OctopusDeploy/docs/CONTRIBUTING.md

  }
 ```

-The version selector on the website displays the latest LTS release by default, but the fast lane release is now listed above:
+The version selector on the website will display the versions added to the versions array:

  ![Version Selector](/docs/images/version-selector.png)